Flexible Imputation of Incomplete Network Data: Method

 It is important to note that $\hat{A}_{ij}$ can only approximate the conditional link-formation probability $f_{ij}$ rather than the missing link $A_{ij}$.
 This is because the missing link contains an unpredictable idiosyncratic error $\epsilon_{ij}$, which cannot be predicted from the available data.

 We impute all missing links based on the previous steps and merge these imputed entries with the observed ones to obtain a complete imputed matrix $\hat{A}$.
-To facilitate understanding of the main idea of our algorithm, we summarize below a simplified version of our method that excludes cross-fitting and cross-validation.
+To facilitate understanding of the main idea of our algorithm, we summarize below a simplified version of our method that excludes cross-fitting and cross-validation, which we would discuss later.